Love vs Infatuation: Most burning questions answered5 minute

 This is probably the most important question to ask yourself from time to time when you’re romantically involved with someone.
 Think about all the things you generally do to make yourself happy - have your interests taken a detour for the sake of protecting your relationship?
 Don't get me wrong, it’s always exciting to get a new perspective on things, be introduced to new hobbies, new music and new genres of films.
 The problem arises when you have to hide or change bits of you just to seem like the right “fit” for your partner.
 That’s not love, that’s clearly infatuation and downright toxic.

-Trying to sound as little as the bible as possible, here’s a gist of the differences between love and infatuation:
+Trying to sound as little as the bible as possible, here’s a gist of the difference between love and infatuation:

 Love is a slow process.
 It is respectful and allows one to grow individually.
 A person in love is likely to make you feel safe and happy.
 Love is comfortable but lasts longer.
 It has genuine intentions and it is considerate.
 It is kind and energizing.
 Love brings understanding and trust.
 Infatuation on the other hand is rocky.
 It keeps you guessing, holds grudges and is possessive.
 It is selfish and draining and makes you act irrationally.
 Infatuation is intense, obsessive, but short-lived.